kyoungmi-yoo/hello-world/quick-guide-for-flutter-webos.md

 - If you used flutter-webOS plugins in your app, see [How to build an app with flutter-webOS plugins](#how-to-build-an-app-with-flutter-webos-plugins).

-- If you want to change the app id of the ipk to be generated, change `id` in the `appinfo.json` file before packaging the ipk.
+- If you want to change the app id of the ipk to be generated, change `id` in the `appinfo.json` file before making the ipk.
 The `appinfo.json` file is located in `webos/meta/appinfo.json` under the project directory.

 ## Configure the flutter-webOS device settings